swcarpentry/sql-novice-survey/reference.md

 :   One or more [fields](#field) in a [database table](#table) whose values are guaranteed to be unique for each [record](#record), i.e., whose values uniquely identify the entry.

 query
-:   A database operation that reads values but does not modify anything.
-Queries are expressed in a special-purpose language called [SQL](#sql).
+:   A textual desscription of a database operation.
+Queries are expressed in a special-purpose language called [SQL](#sql), and despite the name "query", they may modify or delete data as well as interrogate it.

 record
 :   A set of related values making up a single entry in a [database table](#table), typically shown as a row.
 See also: [field](#field).